 The content will be kept when reset comes from PRSTB pin or WDT timeout.

-5.13.2 LVR reset
+5.13.2.
+LVR reset

-By code option, there are many different levels of LVR for reset.
+By code option, there are 8 different levels of LVR from 1.8V to 4.0V for reset.
 Usually, user selects LVR reset level to be in conjunction with operating frequency and supply voltage.